apache/lucene-jira-archive/migration/instructions-for-infra-team.md

 ## Run the import script

-Please specify the `min` option to 1 and `max` option to the maximum number of the Lucene Jira issue, that will be known by then (how?  based on the un-tgz'd GitHub import data?  or maybe you/we will communicate this number to them?  if so, let's say that above?)
+Please specify the `min` option to 1 and `max` option to the maximum number of the Lucene Jira issue (we will update these instructions with the actual `MAX_ID` during migration).

 ```
-(.venv) migration $ nohup python src/import_github_issues.py --min 1 --max <will be known> &
+(.venv) migration $ nohup python src/import_github_issues.py --min 1 --max MAX_ID &
 # should take ~24 hours
 ```